 This course gives an overview of the pharmacological agents commonly used in the diagnosis and treatment of cardiovascular disease.
 Brief treatment will also be given to non-cardiac medications used in cardiac patients and their potential interactions.
 Students will learn how the various drugs act, are classified, and employed in stable patients and those undergoing emergency procedures, electrophysiological studies, catheterization, and other diagnostic studies.
 Drug classes examined include thrombolytic, anticoagulant, antiarrhythmic, antianginal, antihypertensive, diuretic, lipid-lowering, antiglycemic, and contrast agents.

-Below is one offering of CARD 3360 for the Winter 2023 term.
+Below is one offering of CARD 3360 for the Spring/Summer 2023 term.

 - 12 weeks